 This course is a study of electrical control circuits as they apply to industrial control systems.
 This course covers control components and their use in control systems as well as the use and development of electrical schematic and wiring diagrams.
 Lab work includes construction, analysis, testing and calibrating control circuits from a schematic diagram.
-Systematic trouble shooting techniques will be emphasized and the programming and connection of Programmable Logic Controllers will be addressed.
+Systematic trouble shooting techniques will be emphasized.
 May not be repeated.
 SC